30072019-sastoc/aws-cloudformation/README.md

        Syntax: !Join [*delimiter*,[*string1*,*string2*,*string3*,*...*]]
 ### 3. Multiple Resources
 	   For Example, During EC2 Launch Instance, there are 2 main aws resources need to be created.
 However, without these 2 main resources EC2 instance creation will not be successful or you cannot proceed further for EC2 instance creation.
 The 2 main resources are VPC and Security Groups.
-	   Lets see how we can use Cloud Formation Template to demonstrate this usage.
+	   a.
+Using !Ref Function, Lets see how we can use Cloud Formation Template to demonstrate this usage.
+	   b.
+Pseudo Parameters, Predefined Parameters available for Cloud Formation Template.
+Similar to Environmental Variables - You can find this demonstration in the location  templates/pseudo-multi.yaml
+	   c.
+Mappings, - templates/mappings.yaml
+	   d.
+Input Parameters,  templates/inputparameters.yaml
+       e.
+Outputs, Provides access to information about resources within a stack - For example - Instance IP Address, DNS Name etc. templates/outputs.yaml